And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 There was a 60% turnout in 2004, compared with 51% in 2000, 49% in 96, and 55% in 92.

-Meanwhile, those who keep their political opinions to themselves also are less likely to take part in public political activities, said the researchers at the Ohio State University.
+Meanwhile, those who keep their political opinions to themselves also are less likely to take part in public political activities, said the researchers at The Ohio State University.

-Based on interviews with 781 persons across the nation, the uh researchers found that timid citizens also were less likely to raise funds for or contribute money to a candidate or attend a political meeting.
+Based on interviews with 781 persons across the nation, the researchers found that timid citizens also were less likely to raise funds for or contribute money to a candidate or attend a political meeting.

-People witness politics in print and broadcast journalists don't deny that the media overplays conflict.
+Journalists don't deny that the media overplays conflict.

 Louder and nastier means more coverage.